About the Program

 Social Welfare Undergraduate Honors Program

 The honors program in social welfare provides an opportunity for qualified undergraduates to investigate thoroughly an area of interest, to work closely with a faculty member, and to produce a paper of some magnitude.
-Students who meet the eligibility requirements, which include a 3.5 grade point average (GPA) overall and in the major core courses, and completion of SOC WEL 110 and SOC WEL 112, are invited to apply to the Senior Honors Program.
+Students who meet the eligibility requirements, which include a 3.5 grade point average (GPA) overall and in the major core courses, and completion of SOC WEL 110, are invited to apply to the Senior Honors Program.
 Selected students enroll in the Senior Honors Course (SOC WEL H195) in their senior year.
 The fall H195 (one unit) is a two-hour biweekly seminar addressing topic identification, library research, and the preparation of an annotated bibliography and essay prospectus.
-The spring H195 (three units) is an individual tutorial in which students prepare the honors thesis essay under the supervision of a faculty adviser.
+The spring H195 (one to three units) is an individual tutorial in which students prepare the honors thesis essay under the supervision of a faculty adviser.

 Faculty and Instructors

 Adrian Aguilera, Assistant Professor.
 Culture and SES and mental health, mental health services research in low-income populations, Latino and minority mental health, health disparities, cognitive-behavioral therapy for depression, mobile technology (mHealth) and mental health, digital health.